-2-B Other Per 2-B Other Persons
+2-B Other Per sons

 Name:

-Address and/or Res sidents Association:
+Address and/or Res idents Association:

-Received: 06 November 2023 (Sup oport)
+Received: 06 November 2023 (S upport)

+AND THE RESERVE OF THE PROPERTY OF THE PROPERT t of the Soho Social & on the Soho Social & on the Soho Social & On the State of the Soho Social & On the Soho Soc Co Ltd application for a Premises Licence at the London W1F 0PJ.
-Basement and Grour Since the opening of nd Floor at 9 Berwick St, I the bar restaurant it has had a minimal impact upon me.

-I could hear their must The street already hat after all in Soho and a noise.
-I am sure that sic playing all day.
-With re as a certain degree of nois anybody living in the area ffled noise.
-When the previous tenants were there egard to customers leaving the premises at night. se from the other licensed premises.
-We do live a must except that there will be a certain degree of their power to ensure that customers leaving their oise to a minimum.
+Since the opening of the bar restaurant it has had a minimal impact upon me. and all I can hear is very muffled noise.
+When the previous tenants were there I could hear their music playing all day.
+With regard to customers leaving the premises at night.
+The street already has a certain degree of noise from the other licensed premises.
+We do live after all in Soho and anybody living in the area must except that there will be a certain degree of noise.
+I am sure that the licences will do all in their power to ensure that customers leaving their premises respect their neighbours and keep noise to a minimum.
 The area has seen a number of hospitality venues close since the end of Covid.
 New businesses opening should be encouraged as they are the life blood of the area.
 The owners of Soho Social have been extremely forthcoming about the nature of the venue and have done their best to inform their neighbours about all developments.
 I therefore strongly support their application for a licence.

 Name:

 Address and/or Residents Association:

-Received: 13 November 2023 (Op posed)
+Received: 13 November 2023 (O pposed)

-a licence before the sub- in the application situated at 9 -committee is essentially the same as previously /LIPN and in the whole can be simply looked at as
+I am a resident in the application situated at 9 Berwick Street.
+I object to the application because: 1.
+The application for a licence before the sub-committee is essentially the same as previously

-an 're-submission following the refusal of that application.
+submitted by the applicant under ref 23/03810/LIPN and in the whole can be simply looked at as an 're-submission following the refusal of that application.